atixlabs/atix-ops/README.md

 ### Prerequisites

-To setup a remote enviroment, what you need to do is:
+To setup a remote environment, what you need to do is:

 1. Launch the VPS instance (linux - Ubuntu or Debian stable version) and configure the `root`'s `authorized_keys` file in order to contain your public ssh key (Linode and AWS allow you to do this before launching the server).
 2. Once the server is launched, configure the following domains for each environment (staging and uat):